okkhoy/OOP-Bootcamp/README.md

 Composition allows code re-use by:
 - composing some objects inside another
 - the composite object can then call the methods of the objects that it contains, and possibly add extra behaviour.

+### Exercise 3

+- Can we apply composition to overcome our problem of the `CountingStringList` class having dependency on the parent class implementation?